 To apply, visit reSearch Explorer Beta.
 After logging in with your UTD NetID and password, you will be able to complete your application online and submit it electronically to your Faculty Advisor for approval.

-Faculty Advisors will log in using the same link and will be able to approve the application.
+Faculty Advisors will log in using links received in submission emails to approve the application.
 Contact Beth Keithly with questions.